educob/ethereum/README.md

 # My ethereum code
-As a way of learning I am adapting the code sample of the book "Building Blockchain Projects" to the truffle framework
+As a way of learning I am adapting the code sample of the book "Building Blockchain Projects" to the truffle framework.
+And more.

 ## About: "Building Blockchain Projects"